 The 5 day Highlights of Iceland Diving tour lives up to its name.
 In 5 days we will dive the very best dive sites that Iceland has to offer while experiencing landscapes from another world!
 We will explore the extreme visibility and extensive lava ravines of the Thingvellir national park in the South, and the towering geothermal chimneys and curious marine life in the northern Fjord of Eyjafjordur.
 Our days will also be filled with sightseeing, both during our travels and from the stops we make along the way.
 We have planned in some of the most impressive and otherworldly sites Iceland has to offer.
 Non-divers are therefore very welcome on this tour.

-Advanced PADI Open Water diver or equivalent (participants must bring their diver certification card).
-Dry suit experience.
-A dry suit certification or a minimum of 10 logged dry suit dives within the last year signed by an instructor (participants must bring proof of dry suit experience).
+Advanced PADI Open Water diver or equivalent and dry suit experience.
+A dry suit certification or a minimum of 10 logged dry suit dives within the last year signed by an instructor.

 18 (17 if accompanied by parent/guardian)

 For this tour to be confirmed a minimum of 4 passengers has to be met.
 If the tour is not confirmed you will get a full refund.

 We start off by visiting the Thingvellir National Park to dive Davíðsgjá, Silfra’s darker and wilder sibling.
 This spectacular lava ravine has long been known by the local dive community, but rarely dived by visitors because of its close proximity to the world-renowned Silfra.
 Davíðsgjá is just off the beaten path, on the edge of the Arctic char’s protected spawning grounds and offers more than 2 kilometers of underwater fissure to explore.
 After our single extended dive, we will make the scenic journey north, where we will spend the next three days of diving and sightseeing.